SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Intro/Intro.md

 We want to thank I. Thomas for her chapter on the inspector, S. Jaroshko for his code and idea about the traffic light chapter and R. De Villemeur for the chapter on Athens integration.

-Finally, the first author wants to thank Johan Fabry for his co-authoring of the first book on Spec1.
+Finally, Stéphane Ducasse wants to thank Johan Fabry for his co-authoring of the first book on Spec 1.0.
 Without that first book, this one would not exist.

 If you supported us and you are not on this list, please contact us or do a pull request.